steady-bytes/draft/README.md

-## TODO:
-* Adding super token integration
-	- manual super token integration
-	- deploy super token
-	- add super token to backend
-	- integrate super token to db

 # Draft
-A framework for building reliable, efficient, scalable, and real-time distributed systems.
+A framework for building reliable, efficient, scalable, real-time and stateful distributed systems.

 ## Components of draft

-* Gateway:
+### Blueprint
+* __Key/Value Store__: A distributed key/value service is available to store `env` vars that each process may need when they start up
+* __Service Registry__: A place a `process` can register it's self too.
+Publicizing information about what is does and how it can be interacted with.

+### [PRODUCT NAME]
+* __Control Plane__: The main command center of the system as a whole.
+Not only is it the controller of `envoy`, a tight integration with `Blueprint` have been established so it's easy to consolidate operational information of the system.
+Features can also be activated, or deactivated through it's portal.

+### [PRODUCT NAME]
+* __File Host__: Most applications need to store files from `.pdf`'s to `.mov` files.
+The file host will control the life cycle of assets that will be used by the system.

+### [PRODUCT NAME]
+* __Command Handler__: The interface to invoke a command, or a write to the system.
+* __Query Handler__: The interface to gather information from the system

+### [PRODUCT NAME]
+* __Event Store__: The means to which each event is `emitted` (stored, and forwarded).
+It's a similar concept to the write ahead log for all the events in the system.
+The underlying storage facility has yet to be determined, however `ScyllaDB` or `ClickHouse` are the first two in the running.
+I like the idea of `ClickHouse` because the system will most likely already have an instance of this because of what will be used for logging.
+It's basically a wrapper around a message bus, or message queue.
+In the case of draft we are using `red panda` it's a kafka replacement rewritten in `c++`.
+I have always loved `kafka` but hated that it was written in `Java`.

+### Envoy
-	The public entrypoint to the system.
+* __Application Router__: The public entrypoint to the system.
 This component uses the `envoy` proxy with either static, or dynamic configuration.

-* Control Plane:
-	The dynamic controller of `envoy`

-* Service Registry:
-	A key/value storage that also validates service are alive and serving traffic.
-This gives the system a single pane of glass to pin point specific failures or running state of the system.
-Routing is also configured with the `Control Plane` so that traffic can be routed to the accepting service.

-* Host:
-	- Authentication: The user authentication interface.
-	- FileHost: A host for static assets, public or private.

-* Command Handler: The interface to invoke a command, or a write to the system.
-* Query Handler: The interface to invoke a query, or a read from the system.

-* Event Store:
-	The means to which each event is `emitted` (stored, and forwarded).
-It's a similar concept to the write ahead log for all the events in the system.
-The underlying storage for now will be scylla db.

-* Subscriber Gateway:
-	The public entrypoint for a client to consume public events.
-The subscriber_gateway authenticates user request to connect, and handles the persistent connect between the client, and server.

-* CLI:
-	A cli tool for building, operating, and testing the components of draft.

-## Storage Components
-In an effort to increase the separation of concerns throughout the whole system.
-Each supported data store will have it's own implementation for `Insert`, `Select`, `Update`, and `Delete` operations.
-The general idea is to consume different events to perform different storage operations.
-A central tenant of `Draft` is to keep things simple, and avoid complexity in any way possible.

-* Inserter: A consumer service that is responsible for writing data to a specific type of database
-	- postgres
-	- scylla
-	- tikv
-	- clickhouse

-* Selector: A consumer service that is responsible for resolving quires for integrated databases
-	- postgres
-	- scylla
-	- tikv
-	- clickhouse

-* Updater:
-	- postgres
-	- scylla
-	- tikv
-	- clickhouse

-* Deleter: A consumer service that is responsible for finding and deleting values by it's primary key
+### [PRODUCT NAME] (TBD, will most likely use something already made)
+* __Observability System__: Infrastructure, and configuration for monitoring the running system.

+---

+# Project Structure

-## Api/src/draft
+## api/
 Definitions of `RPC` interfaces, over the wire request/response message types, events, and internal models.

 The `/api` directory contains it's own `Makefile` that contains a few `targets` for code generation, and